Non-Alcoholic Beer For Kids

 Since it doesn’t contain alcohol, and in fact, it is commonly found in the soft-drink section, most people are wondering if it is okay to allow kids to drink non-alcoholic beer.

 Can kids drink non-alcoholic beer?
 No, kids are not recommended to drink non-alcoholic beer as minimal alcohol is still present in such beverages.
-In the U.S., you need to be at least 21 years old to drink non-alcoholic beer legally.
+In the U.S., you must be at least 21 years old to legally drink non-alcoholic beer.

 The Divided Opinion